 Work experience in ICT isn’t easy to organise.
 That’s why the T Level placement decided things for me.

-The course is gives a full introduction to different computer programmes.
+The course gives a full introduction to different computer programmes.
 So far, we’ve covered, or will be looking at python, C Sharp, SQL, HTML and CSS.

 I’ve got to understand which ones are suitable for creating databases and the ones that suit websites.
 It’s all about practice.
 Once you learn how to use one programme well, it’s easier to understand others.